 Mr William Adams sadly passed away on Thursday 2nd August 1928 at 58 years of age.
 He fell ill on July 24th and was taken to the Abertillery and District Hospital where an operation was performed by Dr J. Dunlop, he rallied and seemed to get better, though had a relapse and passed away soon after.

 On Tuesday 7th August 1928 the funeral took place at the Parish Church Abertillery.
 After a short service at his home the cortege left for the Parish Church and for burial at the new Cemetery Aberbeeg.
-The coffin bore the Masonic emblem and the Bearers were all Past Master of the Gwent or Tillery Lodges and were named as follows – Mr Joseph Simons, Mr A. Moxley, Mr T. Drew of Blaina, Mr S. C. Holman, Mr P. Kocks and Mr Emile Wautier.
-Rev H. S. Rees performed the obsequies followed by the customary Masonic rites.
+The coffin bore the masonic emblem and the bearers were all past masters of the Gwent or Tillery Lodges and were named as follows – Mr Joseph Simons, Mr A. Moxley, Mr T. Drew of Blaina, Mr S. C. Holman, Mr P. Kocks and Mr Emile Wautier.
+Rev H. S. Rees performed the obsequies followed by the customary masonic rites.

-Notes of Interest – Mr William Adams was one of seven children, five brothers – Mr George Adams a Greengrocer.
-Mr Tom Adams the Secretary of the Limes Club.
+Notes of Interest – Mr William Adams was one of seven children, five brothers – Mr George Adams a greengrocer.
+Mr Tom Adams the secretary of the Limes Club, Abertillery.
 Mr Frank Adams of Cwmfelinfach.
 Mr Jack Adams of Six Bells.
 Mr Fred of the Brynteg Bakery, Blaenau Gwent.
-Mr Charles Adams a Hotel proprietor at Bristol and Mr Wyndham Adams a Hairdresser at Llanhilleth and a sister – Mrs M. A. Short, nee Adams, wife of Mr Charles Short of Vivian Street, Abertillery.
+Mr Charles Adams was a hotel proprietor at Bristol and Mr Wyndham Adams a hairdresser at Llanhilleth and a sister – Mrs M. A. Short, nee Adams, wife of Mr Charles Short of Vivian Street, Abertillery.

 Cwm Street and Somerset Street Renaming.

-The exact premises the Mr Adams traded from is a bit of a mystery to locate as throughout the 1880s and early 1890s Somerset Street was from Messrs Morgan & Owen stores, later the Pontlottyn, across to High Street and contained only a few shop premises.
-At this time Messrs Morgan & Owen stores was No1 Somerset Street with the Somerset Hotel opposite being No2 Somerset Street.
+The exact premises the Mr Adams traded from is a bit of a mystery to locate as throughout the 1880’s and early 1890’s Somerset Street was from Messrs Morgan & Owen stores, later the Pontlottyn, across to High Street and contained only a few shop premises.
+At this time Messrs Morgan & Owen stores was at 1 Somerset Street with the Somerset Hotel opposite being 2 Somerset Street.
 Cwm Street was from the Rogers Buildings (opposite what would become the new Bon Marche) across to the Queen Street School.

-On Tuesday 4th June 1895 the Abertillery District Council held a meeting at the Council Offices in which they discussed the street naming in the district, they also decided to discard the old Cwm Street in favour of renaming the whole street Somerset Street and also renumbering all premises along the thorough-fare.
-Later No1 Somerset Street was on its junction with High Street and with the new Pontlottyn Store incorporating many of the individual shops in its vicinity the numbering system changed quite often until the shop buildings were properly established.
+On Tuesday 4th June 1895 the Abertillery District Council held a meeting at the council offices in which they discussed the street naming in the district, they also decided to discard the old Cwm Street in favour of renaming the whole street Somerset Street and also renumbering all premises along the thorough-fare.
+Later, number 1 Somerset Street was on its junction with High Street and with the new Pontlottyn Store incorporating many of the individual shops in its vicinity the numbering system changed quite often until the shop buildings were properly established.